greypanda/MikroKam/README.md

 * A Raspberry Pi camera.
 Only the CSI interface is supported.
 Any compatible camera should work.

 * A network connection.
 * A USB flashdrive for saving pictures.
+* A USB keyboard and mouse (wireless is good)

 ### Software
 * Latest Raspbian image.